vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/overview.md

 ## Other changes

 Below is the list of the template files that we updated since the last release.
-You can generate new project using our CLI and compare the files listed below with your existing project to see if they need updating.
+You can generate a new project using our CLI and compare the files listed below with your existing project to see if they need updating.

 - `components/AppHeader.vue`,
 - `components/BottomNavigation.vue`,